Rodnock/ce-lesson-and-asst-006-flip-flops/README.md

 **8.3.1 A narrative about the experiment.**

+This experiment shows us how to refresh the counter if necessary by sending a low pulse throught the circuit and then returning to a high pulse after a short pause.

 **8.3.2 Answers to the questions in 8.1.**

 8.1.1 The control signals are /PRE and /CLR.
 Where does it say so?: It says in the description that depending on what level is going into preset and clear, it dictates what the output is.